 All meal plan tiers include discounted resident pricing on food in all University Housing locations.
 With the Tier 2 plan, residents also get $100 bonus dining dollars and five free Bean & Creamery beverages per semester.
 With the Tier 3 plan, residents get $200 bonus dining dollars, ten free Bean & Creamery beverages per semester, unlimited free fountain drinks, and a 20% discount on care packages.

 How was the $1,400 amount set for the Tier 1 plan?

 $1,400 is the baseline for an average of nine meals per week based on student meal choices, which gives flexibility to students who may not dine on campus every day or who travel home on a regular basis, while still encouraging good eating habits.
 The number of meals required at Big 10 and UW System schools was evaluated for comparison, as well as typical resident food expenditures.
-The plan also factors in typical spending on beverages, groceries, and snacks outside of meals at campus locations.
+The plan also factors in typical spending on beverages, groceries, and snacks at campus locations outside of meals.